-Sustainability studies supporting LAHC's planning proposal request make multiple references to the opportunities and benefits of using recycled water.
+Sustainability studies make multiple references to the opportunities and benefits of using recycled water.
 The studies include recommendations to explore options to use decentralised technologies such as recycled water networks, and the installation of a third pipe system.

-The City's draft Design Guide includes requirements that all buildings are constructed to be capable of providing a dual reticulation water system for water services which connect to a non-potable recycled water network, and configured to supply all toilets, washing machine taps, car wash bays, cooling towers and irrigation usage.
+The draft Design Guide has objectives to minimise water use, maximise water re-use and ensure development is resilient against the effects of climate change.
+It also includes requirements that all buildings are constructed to be capable of providing a dual reticulation water system for water services which can connect to a non-potable recycled water network, and configured to supply all toilets, washing machine taps, car wash bays, cooling towers and irrigation usage.